imichaelksmith/hashnode-articles/clepjdhur000009ld3lhyg92s.md

 Esports, or competitive gaming, has rapidly grown into a global phenomenon over the past few years.

-With massive prize pools, dedicated fan bases, and professional teams and players, it's clear that esports is here to stay.
+With massive **prize pools**, **dedicated fan bases**, and **professional teams** and **players**, it's clear that esports is here to stay.

-In this blog, we'll explore the latest trends in esports, from new games and genres to the rise of female gamers and the impact of COVID-19.
+In this blog, we'll explore the latest trends in **esports**, from new games and genres to the rise of female gamers and the impact of **COVID-19**.

 ### The Explosion of Esports: A Brief History

-Esports has been around since the 1970s, but it wasn't until the late 2000s that it started to gain mainstream attention.
+Esports has been around since the **1970s**, but it wasn't until the late 2000s that it started to gain mainstream attention.

-Games like StarCraft and League of Legends paved the way for esports as we know it today.
+Games like [**StarCraft**](https://en.wikipedia.org/wiki/StarCraft) and [**League of Legends**](https://www.leagueoflegends.com/) paved the way for esports as we know it today.

-The industry has since exploded, with global events like The International and the League of Legends World Championship drawing in millions of viewers and offering millions of dollars in prize money.
+The industry has since exploded, with global events like The International and the **League of Legends World Championship** drawing in millions of viewers and offering millions of dollars in prize money.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1677634561588/9ed35c16-afad-44a7-a5a6-c8884741f406.jpeg align="center")

 ### New Games and Genres

-Esports isn't just about MOBAs like League of Legends or first-person shooters like Counter-Strike: Global Offensive anymore.
+Esports isn't just about **MOBAs** like League of Legends or first-person shooters like **Counter-Strike: Global Offensive** anymore.

-In recent years, we've seen a surge in popularity for new genres, such as battle royales like Fortnite and Apex Legends, and card games like Hearthstone and Magic, The Gathering Arena.
+In recent years, with the [evolution of gaming consoles](https://wetechies.hashnode.dev/the-evolution-of-gaming-consoles-from-atari-to-playstation-5), we've seen a surge in popularity for new genres, such as battle royales like **Fortnite** and **Apex Legends**, and card games like Hearthstone and Magic, The Gathering Arena.

 These games have unique competitive formats that appeal to a wider range of players and audiences.